-Welcome to what is — oddly — the most popular article on the internet about Epsom salts.
-In the last year, this page has become the dominant source of information about Epsom salts online.
-Apparently, I have written more about this subject than anyone else ever has!
+Welcome to what is — oddly — one of the most popular articles on the internet about Epsom salts.
+It seems I have written more about bath salts than anyone else ever has.
 Many, many people who Google for Epsom salts end up right here.
 Incredibly, this means that I get some hate mail about Epsom salts.
 I’m not joking.
 Some people, apparently, feel very strongly about their baths.

 Epsom salts are magnesium sulphate heptahydrate, usually shortened just to magnesium sulphate (note also the American spelling “sulfate”).
 It was originally obtained by boiling down mineral waters at Epsom, England.
 It is quaintly referred to in the plural — Epsom salts instead of Epsom salt — but it’s just one kind of salt, and other than tradition there’s no more reason to say “salts” than there is to say “please pass the table salts.”